kermitt2/entity-fishing/doc/restAPI.rst

 - **text**: input text as provided in the query, all the offset position information are based on the text in this field,

-- **language**: language detected in the text and his confidence score (if the language is provided in the query, conf is equal to 1.0),
+- **language**: language detected in the text and his confidence score, if the language is provided in the query then conf is equal to 1.0,

 - **entities**: list of entities recognised in the text (with possibly entities provided in the query, considered then as certain),